JetBrains/kotlin-web-site/pages/docs/tutorials/native/basic-kotlin-native-app.md

 It requires few more efforts to start with a Gradle project builds, and we'd have IDE support in exchange.
 We may use a _New Project_ wizard in IntelliJ IDEA, or in CLion or AppCode IDEs with Kotlin/Native plugin.
-In the tutorial we create a simple project manually for better understanding of the approach.
+In the tutorial, we create a simple project manually for the better understanding of the approach.

 Let's create a project folder.
 All paths below will be relative to that folder.
 Sometimes you may need to create missing directories to create files.